 Once we moved into our new home, I decided to start a blog as a creative outlet and as a way to help others.
 I realize that not everyone has my mind set, and I want to give my readers the confidence to just go for it.
 I want to equip them with the knowledge they need to create a pretty space where they can feel satisfaction that they accomplished it themselves AND without a lot of money.

-Over the course of the past year, I have loved getting to know my readers.
-If you had told me one year ago that my blog would be where it is today, I would be overjoyed.
+Over the years I have loved getting to know my readers.
 I love blogging, and I know it’s what I’m supposed to be doing right now.
 I have some of the most supportive and encouraging readers and have received lots of sweet emails and compliments.

 And I do have a super fan.
 I send out a weekly email recapping my blog posts from the week.
 My father-in-law always replies to that email with an encouraging note.
 It’s not just a generic note of encouragement.
 It’s obvious that he has read each and every one of my posts.

 Moving to our new home is what really drove me to blog.
 (Also, my two oldest are in school, and I’ve been given the gift of time with just my three year old home.)
 I wanted to document my DIY home decor endeavors.
 I have a love affair with chalkboards, and I am sure I overuse them throughout my home!
 However, they’re versatile, useful, and just fun.
 My most popular tutorial on my blog is my perfect chalkboard lettering.
 For a while, almost 75% of my traffic was coming from this post.
 I was excited to see so much interest over one tutorial, but it also worried me once everyone on Pinterest learned my secrets!